TantalusDrive/Secfilters/README.md

 # Security Filter Lists
-> Security-focused filter lists addressing edge-case abuse vectors often overlooked by mainstream filter lists.
+> Addressing edge-case abuse vectors often overlooked by mainstream filter lists.

 This repository hosts a small collection of lists designed to mitigate **security edge cases** at the network and browser level.

-The lists published here are **not general-purpose adblocking or privacy lists**, they intentionally target **well-defined security threats**, while prioritizing:
+<br>The lists published here are **not general-purpose adblocking or privacy lists**, they intentionally target **well-defined security threats**, while prioritizing:

 - long-term stability
 - minimal false positives